find your perfect postgrad program

 Things to be aware of when studying in English

-Originally from Finland, where they learn English from the age of nine, even she found things tricky when she transferred from the University of Tampere to complete her first degree two years ago.
-"In the beginning, following some of the lectures was quite difficult.
+Originally from Finland, where they learn English from the age of nine, even she found certain aspects tricky when she transferred to the University of Aberdeen from the University of Tampere to complete her first degree two years ago, explaining, "In the beginning, following some of the lectures was quite difficult.
 Some of the lecturers had Scottish accents and we’d been taught what I’d call 'BBC English' at school.
 However, I got the hang of it quite quickly."

 Talking to and being understood by your fellow students can present problems.
-They will often use colloquialisms that are hard to understand.
+Native English speakers will often use colloquialisms that are hard to understand.
 As a result, there is a natural tendency to only move in international student circles, something both Anna-Maija and Oscar find understandable.
 However, they feel this should not prevent you from widening your circle of friends to include some locals.
 "Now I am doing a PhD, I have the opportunity to spend more time with native speakers, which is definitely making me more confident," says Oscar.

 Anna-Maija and Oscar have both progressed, in a very short time, from being afraid to open their mouths in seminars to being fluent English speakers, who can take notes in that once unfamiliar language without difficulty.
 "My advice to anyone is not to be as self-conscious as I was about speaking English," says Anna-Maija.
 "Most British people are so impressed when foreign people speak English that they are always going to do their best to understand."
 Oscar agrees: "Yes, be self-confident, even a bit arrogant, in terms of speaking.
 And take advantage of all the social activities around the university.
 They are great opportunities to keep practising your English!"

-2 Get your English tested before you come to the UK.
+2. Get your English tested before you come to the UK.
 If you do not achieve the score required, then do as much as you can to improve before you arrive in the UK.
 If you can take a course in English at home, so much the better.
 Get your score as high as possible before you come to the UK.
 Be careful not to arrive too soon, as scores far below the entry requirements cannot be improved in a short, pre-sessional course.

-4 Make sure your English-language course prepares you for reading, writing, listening and speaking, as all these skills will be put to the test once you are in the UK.
+4. Make sure your English-language course prepares you for reading, writing, listening and speaking, as all these skills will be put to the test once you are in the UK.
 If possible, find a course taught by a native speaker.

-5 Find out how your course is assessed – often this is by regular essay-writing and written examinations.
+5. Find out how your course is assessed – often this is by regular essay-writing and written examinations.
 Ask the department for a reading list, so you can see what kind of texts you will be required to understand.

-6 If possible, get your university to put you in touch with a student from your own country currently studying at the institution.
+6. If possible, get your university to put you in touch with a student from your own country currently studying at the institution.
 Then make contact by e-mail and ask them about their experience of learning in English.

-7 If possible, sign up for the pre-sessional English course at your chosen institution.
+7. Sign up for the pre-sessional English course at your chosen institution.
 Even if you have fulfilled the university’s English language requirement, this will give you a gentle introduction to the culture of studying in the UK.